-- 1.2.5.2.9.5 For rating and certificates that have expired for more than 5 years, but the licence holder is active flying and current by exercising the privileges of a foreign licence:

-- a) If the applicant is exercising his privileges on the same type rating being sought, he will be required to pass the following theoretical knowledge examinations, meet the requirements in paragraph (g) below.

-- 1) Air Law 1.

-- 2) Air Law 2.

-- 3) Operational Procedures; and
+- 1.2.5.2.9.5 For rating and certificates that have expired for more than 5 years, but the licence holder is active flying and current by exercising the privileges of a foreign licence: - a) If the applicant is exercising his privileges on the same type rating being sought, he will be required to meet the requirements in 1.2.5.2.9.5 (c), and complete: - 1) Theoretical knowledge examination as follows: - i) Air Law 1. - ii) Air Law 2. - iii) Operational Procedures; and

-- 4) Human Performance and Limitations (if not sit and passed before).

-- 5) The individual shall also complete:

-- 6) type rating skill test.

-- b) If the applicant is exercising his privileges on a different type rating that is being sought, he will be required to pass the following theoretical knowledge examinations, meet the requirements in paragraph (g) below.

-- 1) Air Law 1.

-- 2) Air Law 2.

-- 3) Operational Procedures; and

-- 4) Human Performance and Limitations (if not sit and passed before).
+- iv) Human Performance and Limitations (if not sat and passed before). - type rating skill test. - b) If the applicant is exercising his privileges on a different type rating that is being sought, he will be required to meet the requirements in 1.2.5.2.9.5 (c), and complete: - 1) Theoretical knowledge examination as follows: - i) Air Law 1. - ii) Air Law 2. - iii) Operational Procedures; and - iv) Human Performance and Limitations (if not sat and passed before). - 2) aircraft type tech for the type rating being sought; and - type rating skill test.

-- 5) The individual shall also complete:

-- 6) aircraft type tech for the type rating being sought; and

-- 7) type rating skill test.